 - Depreciation and amortization decreased by €207K due to the conclusion of the depreciation process for plant and equipment. - Other provisions refer to the estimated outcome of three IMU (municipal property tax) disputes regarding Guidonia (Rome), La Torre (Palermo) and Esp (Ravenna) shopping centers in the amount of €284K. - The allocation to the provision for doubtful accounts came to €884K, a decrease of €288K reflecting an overall improvement in trade receivables.
-The allocation was made by evaluating the individual positions
+The allocation was made by evaluating the individual positions of clients in order to adjust them to estimated realizable value.
+See Note 23 for changes in this provision;

-- of clients in order to adjust them to estimated realizable value.
-See Note 23 for changes in this provision; - "(Impairment losses)/reversals on work in progress and inventory" (-€234) cover the following: (i) an impairment loss of €190K for the expansion of Porto Grande (see Note 17), to bring carrying value into line with the lower of cost and market value as stated in the appraisal of 31 December 2018; (ii) an impairment loss of €44K regarding work in progress inventory for the Porta a Mare project, to bring carrying value into line with the lower of cost and market value - as stated in the appraisal of 31 December 2018 (see Note 22); - The item "Fair value changes" (-€42,902K) primarily covers: (i) a net writedown of €42,011 (see Note 14) to match the carrying value of investment property to its market value at 31 December 2018; (ii) a writedown of €887K to match the carrying value of work in progress on Officine Storiche to its market value, as discussed in Note 17: - The item "Net revaluation from acquisition" (€12,857K) accounts for the net impact on profit of the acquisition of four businesses (see the "Business combination" section for details).
+"(Impairment losses)/reversals on work in progress and inventory" (-€234) cover the following: (i) an impairment loss of €190K for the expansion of Porto Grande (see Note 17), to bring carrying value into line with the lower of cost and market value as stated in the appraisal of 31 December 2018; (ii) an impairment loss of €44K regarding work in progress inventory for the Porta a Mare project, to bring carrying value into line with the lower of cost and market value as the project, to bring carrying value into line with the lower of cost and market value as stated in the appraisal of 31 December 2018 (see Note 22);

+- The item "Fair value changes" (-€42,902K) primarily covers: (i) a net writedown of €42,011 (see Note 14) to match the carrying value of investment property to its market value at 31 December 2018; (ii) a writedown of €887K to match the carrying value of work in progress on Officine Storiche to its market value, as discussed in Note 17; - The item "Net revaluation from acquisition" (€12,857K) accounts for the net impact on profit of the acquisition of four businesses (see the "Business combination" section for details).